|Location:||Capelton, near North Hatley on route 108.|

 Please check rates and details directly with the companies in question if you need more recent info.

 |1998||awarded with the Grand prix du Tourisme québécois.|

 Visitors enter Capelton Mines with a miners train, like the miners once did.
 Inside the mine the tour shows the techniques and tools of the oldest copper mine in Québec.
 The geology of the mine, the processing of the copper ore, and the minerals and the speleothems in the mine are explained.
-Visitors are equipped with raincoat and a hard hat, nevertheless we sugest a sweater, sturdy shoes and probably old clothes.
-If you forget to bring the right shoes, Wellingtons are provided.
+Visitors are equipped with raincoat and a helmet, nevertheless we sugest a sweater, sturdy shoes and probably old clothes.
+If you forget to bring the right shoes, rubber boots are provided.

 A rather new offer is the Tour du Prospecteur (prospector's tour).
 This tour revives the times of the early prospectors.
 The participants walk with their cart through the breathtaking landscape in search of valuable ores.
 Brooks are examined for gold and minerals, discoveries are made, claims are marked.
 This tour is both a historic experience and a possibility to collect minerals.